 Vox

 This story appeared in The Logoff, a daily newsletter that helps you stay informed about the Trump administration without letting political news take over your life.
 Subscribe here.
-Welcome to The Logoff: When will Donald Trump’s war with Iran end?
+Welcome to The Logoff: The Trump administration is reportedly hoping to send Afghan refugees to Congo — or back to the country they fled from.
 What’s happening?
-The United States and Israel have now spent 11 days striking targets in Iran, killing […] Read more ›
+According to […] Read more ›

 0